craiglockwood/confheroes/README.md

 ## To submit a resource

-If you have a resource that you think would help others conference organisers or speakers, please submit a PR (Pull Request) as follows:
+If you have a resource that you think would help other speakers or conference organiser, please submit a PR (Pull Request) as follows:

 1. Clone this repository.
 2. Edit the 'speakers.html' or 'oraginsers.html' file.
 The section to edit s clearly marked in the source.